 The econometric translation has benefited from the recent developments in the theory of measurement.
-In the modern literature, attention has focused on "the construction of homomorphisms (scales) from empirical relational structures of interest into numerical relational structures that are useful" (Krantz, et.al., 1971, p.
+In the modern literature, attention has focused on "the construction of homomorphisms (scales) from empirical relational structures of interest into numerical relational structures that are useful" (Krantz, et.al.
+1971 p.
 9).
-The relational concepts of structural identity (isomorphism) and structural similarity (homomorphism) are used to justify "the direct application of computational methods to the results of measurement" (Luce and Suppes, 1968, p.
+The relational concepts of structural identity (isomorphism) and structural similarity (homomorphism) are used to justify "the direct application of computational methods to the results of measurement" (Luce and Suppes 1968 p.
 72).
 The symbolic sentence: x + y = z, can serve the dual purpose of expressing 'z' as the empirical result of measurement and the result of numerical computation whereby the abstract operation of addition is performed upon the numbers x and y.
 The consequence of isomorphism between empirical and numerical relational structures is that the same symbolism may be adopted for both systems.
 Thus the rationale for the use of numerical algebras to espouse and describe certain properties of empirical relation systems.

-Krantz, et.al., argue that the problem or representation is the heart of the measurement development: "When measuring some attribute of a class of objects or events, we associate numbers (or other familiar mathematical entities, such as vectors) with the objects in such a way that the properties of the attribute are faithfully represented as numerical properties" (Krantz, et.al., 1971, p.
+The problem of representation is the heart of the measurement development: "When measuring some attribute of a class of objects or events, we associate numbers (or other familiar mathematical entities, such as vectors) with the objects in such a way that the properties of the attribute are faithfully represented as numerical properties" (Krantz, et.al.
+1971 p.
 1).
 The problem of representation, while important, is not the source of concern in most social science theories.
 Most social policy analysis concerns causal connections (or patterns of connectedness) that are open to empirical inspection (corroboration or refutation).
-"The exploration of systems of causal connections relating distinct events or conditions seems not to have been a part of the agenda for theorists of measurement, even in chapters devoted to the measurement of probability involving an "algebra of events" (Dennis, p.
-1058).

 While there are some examples of fair translations employing logical grammers in simultaneous equation econometric models, the dominant linguistic structure of econometric models transform the transactive structure of natural language into a passive structure.
-Causality becomes the problem of the measurement of probability considered in an open structure (Granger, 1969; Sims, 1972).
-However as Bell and Senge (1980) have pointed out, if a model includes multiple exogenous time series inputs, disentangling internally generated behavior from externally generated behavior may be difficult er impossible.
+Causality becomes the problem of the measurement of probability considered in an open structure (Granger 1969).
+However as Bell and Senge (1980) have pointed out, if a model includes multiple exogenous time series inputs, disentangling internally generated behavior from externally generated behavior may be difficult or impossible.
 From the viewpoint of linguistic structure, their conclusion is a logical outcome of avoiding the transactive model of natural language.
+As such these neoclassical quantitative models can be considered only 'naive' translations of the scientist's mental model.

-The system dynamicists' model based on endogenous explanations parallels the refutationists insistence on causal explanations.
-According to Bell and Senge, the power of simulation testing to reveal flaws or corroborate model assumptions is enhanced by employing endogenous explanations of behavior.
+Simulation testing in system dynamics which reveals flaws or corroborates model assumptions is enhanced by employing endogenous explanations of behavior.
 Without exogenous time series inputs, a system dynamics model should generate the empirical behavior of interest.
-An array of simulation tests conducted without time series inputs guarantees that model behavior arises from feedback loops.
+An array of simulation tests conducted without time series inputs guarantees that model behavior arises from causal feedback loops.
 The interactions necessary for understanding the causes of behavior are found within the model structure.
 This attends to the scientific goal of highly corroborative theories requiring multiple "points of contact" with reality (Bell and Senge).
-The refutationists view of scientific method defines objectivity in terms of the degree the theory presents opportunities to test it against reality.
+This view of the scientific method defines objectivity in terms of the degree the theory presents opportunities to test it against reality.